trivago/gollum/docs/src/gen/formatter/streamname.rst

 .. code-block:: yaml

-	This example will prefix the message with the most recent routing history.
+	This example prefixes the message with the most recent routing history.

 	 exampleProducer:
 	   Type: producer.Console